aetperf/aetperf.github.io/_posts/2019-06-12-GPU-Analytics_Ep-3,-Apply-a-function-to-the-rows-of-a-dataframe.md

 %load_ext watermark
 ```

-The package version are the following ones:
+The package versions are the following ones:

 ```python
 %watermark